ckind/vue-audio-ui/README.md

 - **Accessible**: Built with accessibility in mind for inclusive user experiences
 - **Customizable**: Highly customizable styling and behavior
 - **Lightweight**: Minimal dependencies, optimized for performance
+- **SSR Compatible**: Designed to work with server-side rendering frameworks

 ## Components